How to Choose the Right Op Amp

 High input impedance

-In some applications a very high input impedance op amp may need to be chosen.
+In some applications a very high input impedance op amp may be required.
 A number of instances may arise where a very much higher impedance is required than that normally available on a general purpose op amp.
-On example may be for an integrator.
+On example may be for the electronic circuit design of an integrator.
 When the charge is integrated over a long period of time, even the high impedance of a standard op amp will be noticed as charge will leak away.

 There may also be instances where high impedance probes are used, and an op amp placed very close to the probe as a buffer to prevent stay pick-up.
 Here a high impedance op amp may be needed.
 There are also many other applications where high impedance op amps may be required.